A Practical Theory of Generalization in Selectivity Learning: Experiments of

 \section{Experiments of \name}

-In this section, we implement \name and integrate it into two recent deep learning-based query-driven proposals --- LW-NN~\cite{dutt2019selectivity} and MSCN~\cite{kipf2019learned}.
-Both models utilize an MLP as the learning framework; however, they adopt distinct methodologies for query encoding.
+In this section, we implement \name and integrate it into two recent NN-based query-driven proposals --- LW-NN~\cite{dutt2019selectivity} and MSCN~\cite{kipf2019learned}.
+Both models utilize an MLP; however, they adopt distinct methodologies for query encoding.
 LW-NN employs a flattened query encoding mechanism, while MSCN stands for multi-set convolutional network.
-We aim to answer three research questions as follows.
+We aim to answer two research questions as follows.
 1) While existing query-driven models perform well for in-distribution generalization, are they robust to OOD generalization?
 2) Can \name improve their OOD generalization performance while maintaining their in-distribution performance, in terms of both prediction accuracy and query latency performance?
 Note that while we implement \name with two query-driven models, it is general and applicable to any loss-based deep learning models.